What credentials would you bring to the position of Mayor?

 What kind of leadership can you bring to the City and City Council?

-As Mayor, I will use my networking & collaboration skills to serve our marginalized residents, while increasing everyone’s access to our local, county, state, & federal representatives.
+As Mayor, I use my networking & collaboration skills to serve our marginalized residents, while increasing everyone’s access to our local, county, state, & federal representatives.
 My approach of inclusive governance seeks to elevate the voices of underrepresented groups, rather than only those in leadership.
 I will stand upon a foundation built on trust, as I work with our residents, staff, & Council to update & implement the City’s strategic plan as we build a more prosperous Philomath.

 What do you see as the city’s major needs and goals?